Wild Blueberry Vanilla Matcha Smoothie

 I’m so into all things anti-inflammatory right now… so much in fact that, aside from this blog post, I also wrote an entire book about it!
 Here’s a link for the Anti-inflammatory Diet Meal Prep book if you need more support in this area.

 Making the Wild Blueberry Vanilla Matcha Smoothie

 The milk part is easy.
 You can choose whatever non-dairy milk you enjoy and make SURE it’s unsweetened.
 And hey, if you prefer dairy milk then go for that.
 Of all the non-dairy milks, I most often recommend soy because it has the highest protein content by far and it’s also got a really nice, creamy texture.
 If you want to boost the protein in another type of milk or just boost it in general in this recipe, feel free to add a scoop of protein powder.
-I’m really into pea protein right now – no colors, flavors, vitamins, or sweeteners allowed.
+I’m really into pea protein right now – preferably with no added colors, flavors, vitamins, or sweeteners.
 If you’ve got questions about which protein powder to pick for you, make sure to contact me and we’ll talk about it.

 For the bananas, what you want to do is peel a bunch of ripe bananas, wrap them individually in plastic then store them in the freezer for up to 2 months.
 When you need one, take it out and use the whole thing or easily rip it in half.

 I’m totally not into adding sweeteners to smoothies; it’s completely unnecessary.
 Half a banana with the blueberries is sweet enough to serve two smoothies so no need for honey or any other sweet additive.
 If you are a sweet person; you can add a little splash of agave, maple syrup or honey but I’d really suggest that you start to explore what life is like without.
 Less sweeteners really lets the natural flavors of food shine through.
 Best of all?
 Your tastebuds will adjust over time!

 Love smoothies?
 I’ve got many more up on the blog – check it out!